A Dead Secret

-A Dead Secret is a 1957 play by Rodney Ackland.
+A Dead Secret is a 1957 crime play by Rodney Ackland.
 It is a murder drama set in 1911 London and is based on the Seddon murder trial.
+It premiered at the Royal Court Theatre, Liverpool then transferred to the Piccadilly Theatre in London's West End where it ran for 212 performances.
+The West End cast included Paul Scofield, Madge Brindley, Dinsdale Landen, Megs Jenkins, Harold Scott, Gretchen Franklin, Arthur Lowe, Maureen Delany and Laidman Browne.

 Plot

 Insurance agent Frederick Dyson owns a house in London with his wife.
 Among the lodgers is a misery elderly woman, Miss Lummus, who hoards her money in the house.
 When she is murdered, Dyson is charged with the crime.

 1959 British television version

 A version aired 3 March 1959 as part of British television series ITV Play of the Week.
 The adaptation was by John McKeller.
 This version is believed to be lost.

 1959 Australian television version

 A television version aired 21 May 1959 on Australian broadcaster ABC.
 This version aired live in Melbourne, and was kinescoped for interstate broadcasts.
 It is not known if the kinescope still exists.

 It was made when Australian drama was very rare.
 It starred Bryce Archer who was in the film Smiley Gets a Gun.